bomb20/currytime/slides.md

 ## Type Classes

+### Type Clases 1

-* Type classes are used to 'implement' an interface for a data type
+Type classes are used to 'implement' an interface for a type

-*
+\smallskip

 ```haskell
 class Eq a where